bansalKeshav/BitConnection/README.md

 ### Running documentation locally

-1.Download the project and ping me for database at [keshav bansal]( mailto:bansalkeshav0301@gmail.com )i will provide it and then run it on your localserver
+1.Download the project and ping me for database at [keshav bansal]( mailto:bansalkeshav0301@gmail.com ) .
+I will provide it and then run it on your localserver

 ### Documentation for previous releases